AviatrixSystems/Docs/HowTos/tgw_faq.rst

 |edge_segmentation|

 In the above diagram, Site 1 can communicate with Prod domain but not with Dev domain and Shared Service domain.
-Site 2 can communicate with Dev domain but not with Prod domain and Shared Service domain.Site 3 can communicate with Shared Service domain but not with
+Site 2 can communicate with Dev domain but not with Prod domain and Shared Service domain.
+Site 3 can communicate with Shared Service domain but not with
 Dev domain and Prod domain.

 Edge Segmentation works across Connection Policies for `AWS TGW Peered <https://docs.aviatrix.com/HowTos/tgw_plan.html#tgw-inter-region-peering>`_ Security Domains.